HenriDeh/BME_BeamSearch/README.md

 # BalancedMinimumEvolution

-This repository contains Julia code for the Balanced Minimum Evolution (BME) problem, including beam search algorithms and experimental scripts.
+This repository contains Julia code for reproducing the experiments carried out in the following publication.
+Catanzaro, D., Dehaybe, H., & Pesenti, R. (2025).
+New Heuristics for Phylogeny Estimation under the Balanced Minimum Evolution Criterion.
+Bioinformatics.
+(Under review)

 ## Getting Started